Voices for Justice Conference

 This December, over 200 Australians and 15 Pacific Church and community leaders gathered at Parliament House in Canberra.
 We met with our nation’s politicians to share our support for Australia’s aid program and discuss what the Pacific Step Up means for Pacific peoples.

-Over the first two days, we learnt from Pacific leaders about the priority issues for their communities: climate change, women and girls rights, and disability rights.
+Over the first two days, we learnt from Pacific leaders about the priority issues for their communities: climate change, women's and girls' rights, and disability rights.
 Then over a further 2 days, our 230-strong delegation held face-to-face meetings with 88 Australia’s politicians.

 Rev James Bhagwan, General Secretary of the Pacific Conference of Churches, said the Pacific leaders want to encourage conversations about how Australia can best love its Pacific neighbours.